Course Detail (Course Description By Faculty)

 Course Description

-This course is intended for students who are interested in starting new entrepreneurial businesses.
+This course is intended for students who are interested in learning about what it takes to start a new entrepreneurial business in an AI-native world.
 It is a tactical and hands-on class that covers the nuts and bolts of starting a company.
 Course material is organized around the milestones and phases that entrepreneurs must complete in pursuit of building their business.
-Students will learn how to raise seed funding, compensate for limited human and financial resources, secure a strong niche position, determine appropriate sourcing and sales channels, and develop execution plans in sales, marketing, and product development.
+Students will learn how to raise capital, compensate for limited human and financial resources, secure a strong niche position, determine appropriate sourcing and sales channels, and develop execution plans in sales, marketing, and product development.
 The course also covers the human side of startups including, cofounder dynamics, how to think about equity splits, entrepreneurial resilience, and the entrepreneurial mindset.
 The emphasis is managerial and entrepreneurial, essentially a working model for starting a business.

 Paralleling the course content is the YourCo assignment in which teams of four to five students simulate building a new venture through the first 18 months of the life of a startup.
 The majority of the course content focuses on the execution of building a new venture: the early launch, proof-of-concept, and traction phases of a new venture.
-Please note that this course does not focus on the ideation stage as students are expected to come to Class 1 with a startup idea in mind or join a team with an idea.
-At the beginning of the class, teams describe a product or service they would like to bring to market, determine the necessary seed funding amount, and outline current staffing and development status.
-Throughout the quarter, students explore the critical activities required to engage customers, build their product or service, scale operations and build teams.
+Please note that this course does not focus on the ideation stage as students are expected to come to Class 1 with a startup idea or join a team with an idea.
+At the beginning of the class and as part of the YourCo exercise, teams describe a product or service they would like to bring to market and throughout the quarter, students explore the critical activities required to engage customers, build their product or service, and grow teams.
 Each week, teams have specific written deliverables for their "company" based on the course material.
-Assignments include identifying key hires, choosing an initial target customer, executing a marketing campaign, executing a sales process to acquire customers, identifying important strategic partners, and determining next round funding requirements.
-The course content and structure is applicable to all types of businesses, whether B2B or B2C.
-Class projects range from software and digital solutions, to consumer products, to services, to industrial applications.
+The course content and structure is applicable to all types of businesses, whether B2B, B2C or deep technology based on fundamental scientific research.
+YourCo projects range from software and digital solutions, to consumer products, to services, to industrial applications and beyond.

 NOTE: WEEK 1 CLASS ATTENDANCE IS MANDATORY.
 IF YOU ARE CONSIDERING ADDING THE COURSE BUT DO NOT YET HAVE A SEAT, YOU MUST ATTEND THE FIRST CLASS IN ORDER TO REGISTER DURING DROP/ADD.
 PLEASE EMAIL ME IF YOU AREN’T YET REGISTERED BUT WANT TO ATTEND CLASS 1.